 6 – Guidebooks & Other Books

 6a- Guidebooks for Kyrgyzstan

 There are way too few guidebooks out there on the Central Asian countries yet.
 Not one to be had in Dutch, and very few in English.
 Here’s what we’ve used:

-- Bradt Travel Guides generally dives deeper into a country than any other guidebook we’ve come across.
-Bradt Travel Guides are about learning about the country, culture, sights, and less about the practical side of things.
+- Bradt Travel Guides generally dive deeper into a country than other guidebook we’ve come across.
+Bradt Travel Guides are about learning about the country, culture and sights, and worries less about the practical side of travel.